 Why This Work Matters

-Today’s challenges require leadership that can bridge the divides in our society.
-For decades, there have been social, economic and public policies and practices that – intentionally and unintentionally – limit opportunities for children and families of color.
-Now more than ever, we must all act in big and small ways to address structural inequities and help people heal from the effects of racism.
+Now more than ever, we must meet this moment with leadership and action that unites us to address structural inequities and supports healing from the effects of racism.
 What’s needed are compassionate, courageous and capable leaders in and from our communities.

 What We Support

-The WKKF Community Leadership Network with the Center for Creative Leadership® is an innovative fellowship for leaders to connect, grow and lead transformational change toward a more equitable society in the United States.
-The 18-month fellowship program offers hands-on training, personalized coaching, community-based support and practical project experience.
-It brings together 80 inspiring leaders from across the United States and sovereign tribes, with four cohorts of fellows from WKKF’s priority places of Michigan, Mississippi, New Mexico and New Orleans, as well as one national U.S. cohort.
+The WKKF Community Leadership Network with the Center for Creative Leadership® is an innovative fellowship for local leaders to connect, grow and lead transformational change toward a more equitable society.
+The 18-month fellowship brings together 80 inspiring leaders from across the United States and sovereign Tribes, with four cohorts of fellows in WKKF’s priority places of Michigan, Mississippi, New Mexico and New Orleans.